 At the end of the day, Holly wasted even more time by trying to match up her notes from the screening interviews to the file of each individual it belonged to, something she felt could have been done more efficiently given she had more time to prepare.
 The reality, however, she realized, was there were going to be many times throughout her career where she wouldn’t have the time to prepare, regardless of how proactive she would have like to been in these situations.

 If she really wanted to be proactive, her permanent solution to this problem would be one that required minimal time to prepare in the face of a last minute, high priority task and was always ready to go.
 She was not sure where to find such a solution, but searching online seemed to be a good place to start.
 She knew that this was one of the preventable mistakes that many other must of made, as she knows that she has made it before herself.

 One article Holly reads explains this error, and she feels comforted knowing she is not alone.
 The article talked about the time that is wasted and the reputation of professionalism and a positive, organized work environment that is sacrificed when these mistakes continuously occur and we don’t take action to prevent them from happening again.
-Holly recognized her own beliefs and attitude in this piece, and continued on to read about the solution recruiters in so many different industries have been using to prevent this: pre-recorded video interviewing.
+Holly recognized her own beliefs and attitude in this piece, and continued on to read about the solution recruiters in so many different industries have been using to prevent this: on-demand video interviewing.

 For many recruiters, this software has helped them to do their best work over the years, maintaining organization, and importantly for someone like Holly, helping to manage crucial information.

 One-way video interviewing software allows candidates to record videos of themselves on their own devices at home, answering the questions asked of them by recruiters and hiring managers.
 The answers are then automatically uploaded to the candidate’s profile for the recruiter and hiring manager to view as many times as they need, with the option to even pause or rewind to take better notes.